HenrydeB/Rustqlite/README.md

 # Welcome to RustQLite
 This is a lightweight database management system inspired by the structure of SQLite.
-This project includes a simple SQL interpreter that is able to process a few basic commands:
+This project includes a simple SQL interpreter that is able to process a few basic versions of the following commands:
 CREATE, SELECT, INSERT, UPDATE, DROP and DELETE.

 ## Database Structure